Offering Customer Financing: A Guide for Business Owners

 Choose a Reliable Customer Financing Provider

-If third-party solution seems like the best option, your business will need to take the following steps:
+If a third-party solution seems like the best option, your business will need to take the following steps:

 • Research the third-party company’s history, terms, and conditions